matteomiceli/dotfiles/README.md

 # Linux Setup Scripts
-This repo contains setup scripts and dotfiles for (mostly) automating the setup of a new linux environment.
+This repo contains setup scripts and dotfiles to (mostly) automate the setup of a new linux environment.
 It includes some defaults I consider sane like zsh and a flat pointer curve.
 It installs the packages I use regularly and the environments I use to develop.

 ## Config files
 - vimrc